nydailynews/rank-these-things/README.md

     1. Replace `TITLE` text (it's in two places) with what it is you're ranking for example "Rank the biggest draft busts in New York Jets history."
     1. Make sure the number of items in `<div id="sortableStats">` matches the number of items you're ranking.
 If it doesn’t, add new items (the markup should look along the lines of `<div id="item-7" class="dragger"><input type="checkbox" id="a7" class="statsCheck" onchange="cbChanged(this,7);"><p></p></div>`, but change the number).
 1. Create records for the items we're ranking in the database:
-    1. Copy the contents of [www/data/items.sql](www/data/items.sql) into a scratch text file somewhere.
+    1. Copy the contents of [data/items.sql](data/items.sql) into a scratch text file somewhere.
+    1. Log in to the database server.
+    1. Follow the instructions in the comments on `data/items.sql`.
+You should be going back and forth between the database client and your scratch file.
+1. After you finish that, you should have the results from a query that include the item id's for each of the items you're ranking. **Take those ID's and put them back into your `index.html`, in the `var statNames = {` javascript object, as the object keys on that object.

 ## What's in here?